-(14) THIRD READING OF HOUSE BILLS
+(13) THIRD READING OF HOUSE BILLS

-This is the final reading of a bill and the order of business when the vote is recorded.
+This is the final reading of a bill and the order of business under which the vote is recorded.

-After the Reading Clerk has read the bill (or the number and title, pursuant to Article IV, Section 19 of the Oregon Constitution), the Speaker will recognize the "Carrier of the Bill."
+After the Reading Clerk has read the bill (or the number and title if Article IV, Section 19 of the Oregon Constitution has been suspended), the Speaker will recognize the "Carrier of the Bill."
 The Carrier has 10 minutes to present the bill.